AshithaL/CAS/README.md

 # CAS
 CAS(Covid Analysis Service) collects data and generates reports based on the covid data.
-The report contains information on COVID-19 cases such as cases per state and also analyzing the data.
+The report contains information on COVID-19 cases such as cases per state and also analyzing the data using tools grafana and analysing logs as well using kibana.

 # Prerequisites